react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 In practice, this DOM API subset is generally limited to the “best practice” APIs that can safely be used with React DOM (i.e., read-only operations that don’t modify the DOM tree), and most React components should already be limited to this subset.

+## Event and CustomEvent

+[Event()](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event) and [CustomEvent()](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) represent events initialized by developers and that can be dispatched to elements using `EventTarget.dispatchEvent()`.

 ## EventTarget

 The `EventTarget` API is implemented in JS environments, and should be available on React Native host elements.
 This feature is commonly used on web, and could be used by React Native developers to support more complex features without first requiring further core API changes to support each use case.

 ### Methods

-- [ ] `EventTarget.addEventListener()`.
+- [ ] [`EventTarget.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 Registers an event handler to a specific event type on the element.
-- [ ] `EventTarget.dispatchEvent()`.
+- [ ] [`EventTarget.dispatchEvent()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent).
 Dispatches an event to this node in the DOM and returns a boolean value that indicates whether no handler canceled the event.
-- [ ] `EventTarget.removeEventListener()`.
+- [ ] [`EventTarget.removeEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener).
 Removes an event listener from the element.

 ## Node